isomerpages/mol-services/_government-services/buying-a-hdb/00e-booking.md

 ## Step 5 : Book a Flat

-You will be required to pay an option fee via NETS when you head down to HDB for the appointment to book your flat:
+You will be required to pay an option fee via NETS when you head down to HDB for the appointment to book your flat.
+The option fees are listed below for your reference, depending on the type of flat you choose.

 - $500 for 2-room flexi flats
 - $1,000 for 3-room flats